Monday, February 22, 2010

 I believe her.
 Today I was reaffirmed that good spirits and beautiful angels walk this world with all of us.
 You must pay attention, or you will miss a golden opportunity to share something beautiful with a complete stranger.

-"Be careful for nothing; but in everything by prayer and supplication with thanksgving let your requests be made known to God." -Philippians 4:6
+I found a phrase that sums up this moment, "Be careful for nothing; but in everything by prayer and supplication with thanksgving let your requests be made known to God." -Philippians 4:6

 Yoko made a request to help me find my way and I think everyone was listening.